vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 - Do not assign the same `bridge-network` distributed port group to multiple virtual container hosts.
 Sharing a distributed port group between virtual container hosts might result in multiple container VMs being assigned the same IP address.
 - Do not use the `bridge-network` distributed port group as the target for any of the other `vic-machine create` networking options.

-If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.
+If you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.

 The `bridge-network` option is **optional** when you are deploying a virtual container host to an ESXi host with no vCenter Server.
 In this case, if you do not specify `bridge-network`, `vic-machine` creates a  virtual switch and a port group that each have the same name as the virtual container host.
 You can optionally specify this option to assign an existing port group for use as the bridge network for container VMs.
 You can also optionally specify this option to create a new virtual switch and port group that have a different name to the virtual container host.